NolanKoblischke/NolanKoblischke/README.md

 - 👋 Hi, I’m @NolanKoblischke
-- 👀 I’m interested in Astrophysics and Machine Learning
+-  I’m currently doing a PhD in Astrophysics at the University of Toronto
-- 🌱 I’m currently doing a PhD in Astrophysics at the University of Toronto
+-  I’m building foundation models for observational astrophysics!

 <!---
 NolanKoblischke/NolanKoblischke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.